HAOLI-TUKL/Multi_Robots_DMPC/README.md

 # Multi_Robots_DMPC
 Cooperative control of the multiple mobile vehicles via distributed model predictive control to implement the following tasks including formation control, inter-vehicle obstacle avoidance and environment obstacle avoidance.
 Stability, feasibility and optimality must be guaranteed.
 For real test, these codes will be deployed in the three Raspberry PI 4.
 A cameral and AprilTags visual localization system are used for localisation.
-Codes and demos are not complete and are updating.
+Codes and demos are not complete and are debugged and kept updating.
 # Simulation for Centralized Structure
 Centralized structures usually leads to large optimization problem, which is time-consuming.
 The second graph below shows the case in which three vehicles are moving in the formation of a triangle.